 The Book of Mormon is by no means a short book at 269,510 words.
 Using a series of “anchor” dates, the historical record indicates that the translation was completed in a period of around 60 working days.
-This means if Joseph had spent every day working on the book, he would have produced it in just a couple of months.
+This means if Joseph had spent consecutive days working on the book, he would have produced it in just a couple of months.

 Is this what we would expect from 23-year-old Joseph Smith when we consider the complexity of the book?